-I currently head up AI & Platform groups at Meltwater.
-We do interesting work in the areas of Fully automated unsupervised web scraping, Natural Language Understanding, Rule mining and Link prediction on large probabilistic knowledge graphs, Scaling Elastic Search to handle petabytes of data.
+I currently head up AI & Big Data Platform groups at Meltwater.
+We do interesting work in the areas of Fully automated unsupervised web Data Extraction, Natural Language Processing, Rule mining and Link prediction on large probabilistic knowledge graphs, Scaling Elastic Search to handle petabytes of data.

 We are actively hiring and If any of these sound interesting to you, drop me a note at adityaj at cs dot stanford dot edu

 Previously I co-founded Predict Effect, an audience acquisition and Monetization platform.
 I was a founding member of the Cloud Solutions team at Netflix where I worked on Simian Army (Chaos Monkey), Cassandra/Priam, that are currently open sourced and used by several companies.
 Prior to that at Yahoo, I worked on Data Highway, a realtime data platform that collects and analyzes 300 Billion web events (10TB) a day with a total hardware installation footprint of 500,000 nodes.
 I received my Masters in Computer Science at Stanford University under the supervision of Hector Garcia Molina.

 I also served as Visiting Research Scientist at Cornell (Robot Learning Lab) primarily responsible for driving the architecture of RoboBrain.
 Problems I investigate are motivated by large scale multi modal data, the Web, on-line media and Knowledge bases.

 Mining massive datasets (Web, Social and Knowledge Graphs)

 Large Scale Data Storage and Processing Systems (BigData)